CEA Paris Global Campus

-See the Paris Pre-Approved Course Equivalencies to learn how CEA courses transfer to USD.
+See the Pre-Approved CEA Paris Course Equivalencies to learn how CEA courses transfer to USD.
 NOTE: Core curriculum designations on this list pertain to OLD core only.

 Many courses have been reviewed to transfer back to USD so be sure to review the pre-approved courses listing above in tandem with the courses during your anticipated term abroad.
 If there is a course you are interested in not listed on the pre-approved list, please contact Alana Franklin

 All students will enroll in courses taught at the CEA Paris Global Campus in Paris.
 While the Liberal Arts & Social Sciences, International Business, and French Language & Liberal Arts programs offer the same courses, the course selection process is different for each program.
 See web site links below for more details.
 All students are required to enroll in (at minimum) a three unit French course while studying in Paris.

 Students may select the Early Start program option if they wish to work on their academics prior to the official program start date.
 The Early Start option generally begins two weeks prior to the original program start date.
 Additional cost details are located in the Program Cost

 at the top of this webpage.

 Students can elect to live either in shared apartments, in a residence hall or with a French host family.
 You can view all of the housing options available in Paris online!
 All housing arrangements are made for the student by the CEA housing team.
 Housing costs are included in the Program Fee assessed by USD.
 Host family requests require students to pay an additional fee which will be charged to their USD student account.

 USD students will be billed the cost of USD tuition for their term abroad via their USD Student Account.
 The Program Fee is also assessed via the USD Student Account and includes the cost of housing.
 Please see Program Cost